firebase/genkit/docs/dotprompt.md

 ```

 Note that because the input schema declared the `theme` property to be optional
-and provided a default, you could have omitted the oroperty,
+and provided a default, you could have omitted the property,
 and the prompt would have resolved using the default value.

 Handlebars templates also support some limited logical constructs.
 For example,